A Primer on SO(3) Action Representations in Deep Reinforcement Learning: Controlling Pure Orientations

 \subsection{Performance Comparison}

 We benchmark \PPO, \SAC, and \TDThree in the pure-rotation environment using four action parameterizations: rotation matrices, unit quaternions, tangent-space (rotation vectors), and Euler angles, each evaluated as global and delta actions.
 All other components remain fixed: network architectures, training budgets, observation spaces, and reward definitions are identical across conditions.
 The results are presented in table \ref{tab:pure_rotations}, with the best results highlighted in blue, and the second-best shown in bold.
 Results are averaged over 50 runs each.
-See \secref{app:complete_results} for the complete training curves, and \secref{app:hyperparams} for further information on hyperparameters.
+See \secref{app:complete_results} for the training curves, \secref{app:matrix_r6_comparison} for a discussion on \citet{zhou2019continuity}'s representation, and \secref{app:hyperparams} for hyperparameters.

 Across algorithms and reward formulations, the delta tangent vector representation almost always results in the best final policy with minor variances between runs.
 Global matrix representations achieve the second-best performance, except for \SAC with sparse rewards, where they exhibit poor performance.
 Other representations often perform poorly, particularly in sparse reward environments, despite using \ac{HER}.